 Each room also has either a 48” or 55″ flat-screen TV that comes loaded with Netflix, Amazon video, DISH, and premium channels like HBO and Showtime.
 WiFi is complimentary throughout, and there’s free parking, pastry and coffee for breakfast, and a free shuttle that runs throughout Calistoga.
 The inn will also happily arrange wine tastings, dinner reservations, and tours, and recommend things to see and do around town.

 If you go: Room rates start at $299 per night.
 Check-in is at 3pm; check-out is 11am.
 For those who want more time there (and you will), late check-out can be arranged for $25, and early check-in at noon can be guaranteed for $15.
 The inn is a pet- and smoke-free property.
-Make your reservation directly on the Brannan Cottage Inn website or book with Expedia or Travelocity.
+Make your reservation directly on the Brannan Cottage Inn website or book with Travelocity.